 This is a majestic beast.
 It has superficially similar upperside markings to the Silver-washed Fritillary (A. paphia) but is somewhat larger and a beautiful bronze colour rather than paphia's orange (except for female paphia of the form valezina - or valesina - which is the green form).
 The unh is also green with similar markings to paphia, although the lower part of the unf is a deep rose red, which is a clear indicator of pandora.
 It is a butterfly of the deep south, not quite extending to central France, but it does occur along the west coast.
 According to Lafranchis, the flight period is from mid-May to the end of September in one long generation; it certainly emerges in May in Var and is usually in evidence mainly because it is a powerful flier and very large, so it can hardly be missed.

 Whether that means it is common is another matter.
-Whereas I have seen quite a few in May/early June 2006, I did not see any more until late August and these were very fresh as can be seen in the photographs above, suggesting to me that they were second generation, not late emergers from a single generation.
+Whereas I had seen quite a few in May/early June 2006, I did not see any more until late August and these were very fresh as can be seen in the photographs above, suggesting to me that they were second generation, not late emergers from a single generation.
 However, the question remains as to whether they emerge in May and (or at least some of them) go into aestivation, or summer hibernation, only to re-emerge looking fresh in September.
 This second generation (if, in fact, it is) is quite abundant, especially in September.
 The fact that they seem more abundant in September would seem to argue that a second generation is more probable than aestivation.

 |31550||M||a male, taking salts (puddling).
 This is the only occasion I have seen a male pandora doing this, and, as noted above, males seem less numerous than females, which is contrary to what might be expected in that males are normally more in evidence.||20|